sirtorry/youtubeApp/README.md

 # YouTube Player
-Uses YouTube API to play a single video or a playlist
+Android app that uses YouTube API to play a single video or a playlist